 Mr. Tyler was named to Georgia Trend's "Legal Elite" list and "Who's Who in Atlanta" by the Atlanta Business Chronicle.
 He is the recipient of the Gate City Bar Association's Outstanding Lawyer Award and was inducted into the Gate City Bar Hall of Fame.
 Mr. Tyler is a recipient of the 13th Annual Justice Robert Benham Award for Community Service presented by the State Bar of Georgia and Chief Judge’s Commission on Professionalism.
-He was recognized in The Best Lawyers in America® for Commercial Litigation in 2019 and the six years immediately preceding.
-Mr. Tyler was recognized in 2019 and the six years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
+He was recognized in The Best Lawyers in America® for Commercial Litigation in 2023 and the ten years immediately preceding.
+Mr. Tyler was recognized in 2020 and the seven years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
+He was selected as a “Lifetime Achiever” honoree in the 2022 Daily Report Georgia Legal Awards.
+Mr. Tyler has been recognized in The International Who's Who of Business Lawyers repeatedly.
 He is AV® rated by Martindale-Hubbell.*

 Served as lead counsel for an athletic training facility franchisor and approximately 14 of its current and former officers and directors in a suit brought by several former franchisees for fraud and breach of the franchise agreements.
 The plaintiffs alleged millions in damages.
 The client’s insurance carrier initially resisted providing coverage, arguing that the equivalent of five separate deductibles must be paid before any obligation to fund defense costs arose.
 The insurance carrier also claimed that other provisions in the policy precluded coverage.
 We convinced the insurance carrier to apply a single deductible, saving our clients hundreds of thousands of dollars, and to advance attorneys’ fees to defend the suit.
 We successfully reached a settlement agreement favorable to our client pursuant to a mediation following extensive discovery and the filing of dispositive motions.